-- Dangerous voltage capable of causing injury or death is present within this enclosure.
+- 2. Dangerous voltage capable of causing injury or death is present within this console.
 Power to all equipment must be disconnected before installation or beginning any troubleshooting procedures.
-All wiring and component replacement must be made by qualified personnel only. - 2.
-To minimize the possibility of fire or shock, do not expose this console to rain or excessive moisture. - 3.
-Do not use this enclosure in areas where hazardous conditions exist such as excessive shock, vibration, dirt, corrosive gases, oil or where explosive gases or vapors are present.
+Heater output wiring and component replacement must be made by qualified personnel only. - 3.
+To minimize the possibility of fire or shock, do not expose this console to rain or excessive moisture. - 4.
+Do not use this console in areas where hazardous conditions exist such as excessive shock, vibration, dirt, corrosive gases, oil or where explosive gases or vapors are present. - 5.
+It is strongly recommended that a process should incorporate a Limit Control such as a Tempco TEC-910 which will shut down the equipment at a preset process condition in order to avoid possible damage to products or systems.